Ramblurr/Far-Horizons/README.md

     game, a complete source code distribution (written in ANSI C and including the rules) is available here.

-The code for editions 1 - 6 are not available, and likely never existed on the WWW.
+The code for editions 1 - 6 are not available, and likely never existed on the web.

 # Rules